Oak-Ling/CS-61B-hw-proj/README.md

 # hello-world

-new repo for the beginner
+Hi, everyone, I'm Roy.
+I'm new here and want to find an internship in the summer 2019.